BrittniLudington/messenger/README.md

 The following are currently known bugs.
 Under each one is a temporary solution until the bug is resolved.

-- Search query is buggy, it won't always bring up existing accounts despite having the query
--  Solution: leave the search bar blank to see all the users

-- Users can send messages to themselves
--  Solution: don't send messages to yourself

 - Users will still see messages they sent others.
 This shows up as a message From: You, this is not visually different enough from other messages
 -  Solution: look at where each message is from carefully